zeyuanxuan/lisa-leap/README.md

 ## 📖 Overview

-**LISAeccentric** is a Python toolkit for generating eccentric compact binary populations and computing their gravitational wave signals in the LISA band.
+**leap** (distributed on PyPI/GitHub as `lisa-leap`) is a Python toolkit for generating eccentric compact binary populations and computing their gravitational wave signals in the LISA band.
 It supports population synthesis, waveform computation, and signal analysis, including:

 ### 📂 BBH Population Catalogs
 > **Note:** Each module provides methods such as **sample merger eccentricities** and **generate population snapshots**.
 The snapshot functions return a list of [**`CompactBinary`**](#compactbinary-class) objects.